Kim-Neuroscience-Lab/mapseq_processing_kimlab/README.md

 ## **OPTIONAL Arguments**

-**-u** = Changes the threshold filter for target area UMI counts where very small values will be set to zero. (default: 2)
+**-u** = Changes the threshold filter for target area UMI counts where very small values (noise) will be set to zero. (default: 2) You may want to set this to the maximum value seen in your negative control.

 ```
 For example the default setting is 2 meaning that for every rown in your matrix the following logic will be applied